craftercms/docs/source/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

 .. code-block:: text
   :linenos:
-  :caption: Elasticsearch date math expression
+  :caption: OpenSearch date math expression

   createdDate_dt: [ now-1M/d TO now-2d/d ]

 In Solr there were two special fields ``_text_`` and ``_text_main_``, during indexing the values of other fields were copied to provide a simple way to create generic queries in all relevant text.
-Elasticsearch provides a different feature that replaces those fields `Multi-match query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html>`_
+OpenSearch provides a different feature that replaces those fields `Multi-match query <https://www.elastic.co/guide/en/OpenSearch/reference/current/query-dsl-multi-match-query.html>`_

 **Example**